– Oats, haggis, and high-calorie breakfasts – Scotland food and traditional cuisine

 Oatmeal is also is used as a coating for fried fish, especially herring.
 It also coats chicken in those restaurants following the philosophy that anything with a coating of oatmeal must be authentically Scottish.
 That’s why you may find oats turning up mixed with cream or ice-cream on the sweet course.

-I don't know any Scots who make it at home.
+I don’t know any Scots who make haggis at home.
 Some butchers make a vegetarian version.
 It has an important ritual function as the main item to be consumed at Burns Suppers.
 Several hotels and restaurants offer it as a starter so that visitors can at least say they have tried it.

 Search around hard enough and you can also try varieties such as haggis wonton, haggis tortellini, pakora, dumplings, fritters and so on as imaginative Scottish chefs find new takes on what was a very humble dish.
 Failing all that, try a bag of haggis crisps.
 (Potato chips.)